 Do NOT use thinned paint for the second coat!

-After the base coat has dried, begin applying the second coat of paint to the floor making sure to apply it evenly.
+After the base coat has dried, begin applying the second coat of paint to the floor making sure to roll it on evenly.
 Let this dry according to the directions before moving on to the next step.

 I was astounded at how gorgeous the floor looked after applying the second coat of paint!
-Stardew by Sherwin-Williams is definitely a color I will use again!
-Mr. Man and both decided that when we build our farmhouse next year, this color will definitely be included in our color palette!
+Stardew by Sherwin-Williams is a color I will use again!
+Mr. Man and I both decided that when we build our farmhouse next year, this color will make an appearance in our color palette!

 Hands down, Sherwin-Williams, Mountain Air was the perfect contrast color for this project!
-It was listed as one of the coordinating colors for the Stardew.
+It is one of the coordinating colors for the Stardew.
 I love the subtle blue/gray undertone it offers!

 Take your design and turn it into reality!

-I urge you to sketch out several different designs prior to starting your project.
+I urge you to sketch out several different designs before starting your project.
 If it helps you to visualize it, make your sketches in color.
 This project is intensive so be sure you are happy with everything BEFORE you start to layout the design on your floor!

 My office has an angled wall I had to take into account.
 Due to this particular feature, I ended up adding a border to compensate for the angle.

-Adding a border is easy.
-Just measure and tape the outside of the border where you want it.
+Adding a border is not difficult.
+Just measure and tape the outside of it where you want it.
 Then paint it following the directions below.

-Remember, the more intricate your design the longer it will take to tape off and paint!
-Trust me, it is TOTALLY worth the effort so don’t get discouraged!
+Remember, the more intricate your design, the longer it will take to tape off and paint!
+Trust me; it is worth the effort so don’t get discouraged!

 If you haven’t used FrogTape for a paint project before, you need to start using it.
-I am extremely impressed with how well it works!
-The FrogTape website has wonderful painting tips you can check out here.
+I am incredibly impressed with how well it works!
+The FrogTape website has terrific painting tips you can check out here.

 - FrogTape – choose the one best suited for your floor (they have many great products to choose from)

-- Paint color of your choice (FrogTape is recommended for use with LATEX paints – my base coat was also latex)
+- Paint color of your choice (FrogTape recommends you use LATEX paints – my base coat was also latex)